 Carbon tax revenue is usually distributed, at least in part (if not completely), as: personal income or business income tax cuts, tax rebates, tax credits; a "carbon dividend" in the form of a monthly, quarterly, bi-annual, or annual, check to taxpayers; or a carbon tax can go to reducing other taxes for the public and businesses in other arenas (such as payroll tax reductions).
 Carbon tax revenue is also sometimes both invested in clean energy projects and given back to the public as refunds.

 The principle of mitigating negative externalities (such as the damage caused by fossil fuels), and having the relative costs of pollution paid for, is the primary purpose of the carbon tax.
 Who bears the ultimate burden of the tax is a hypothetical question that has a couple of answers.
 Unless the carbon tax is specifically aimed at consumers, businesses that produce and distribute fossil fuels should at least consider bearing the brunt of the tax.
-However, in practice, individuals ultimately end up paying more for gas and on the utility bill, among other fossil fuel related goods and services, from companies that haven't already fully embraced renewable energy.
+However, in practice, individuals ultimately end up paying more for gas and higher prices on their utility bill, among other fossil fuel related goods and services, from companies that haven't already fully embraced renewable energy.

 A carbon tax is enacted with the underlying goal of lowering HGs.
 Low carbon measures such as sustainable public transportation, energy efficiency, and technologies such as carbon capture and storage, become even greater alternatives when a carbon tax is enacted; as fossil fuel intensive industries are penalized.
 One other benefit of a carbon tax, besides the revenue generated for the public good, and the incentives to reduce fossil fuel consumption and increase energy efficiency; is the increased attractiveness of the cost of renewable energy.